-Very High Rigorous scrutiny of control measures required to ensure ALARP, improve control measures where possible; consider stopping work unless continuation is justified as essential to the military context.
-Conducting activities at this level of risk will require formal consideration and acknowledgement from the appropriate Duty Holder, Commander, Head of Establishment or nominated Responsible Person who is charged with Risk Ownership.
-High Rigorous scrutiny of control measures required to ensure ALARP, improve control measures where possible; consider stopping work unless continuation is justified as essential to the military context.
-Conducting activities at this level of risk will require formal consideration and acknowledgement from the appropriate Duty Holder, Commander, Head of Establishment or nominated Responsible Person who is charged with Risk Ownership.
+Very High Rigorous scrutiny of control measures required to make sure risk is ALARP and then make sure it is tolerable, by improved control measures; stop work unless those rare occasions when continuation is justified as essential to delivering a military task (urgent operational imperative).
+Tolerating this level of risk to conduct activity requires formal consideration and acknowledgement from the appropriate most Senior Leader, Duty Holder or nominated Responsible Person who is charged with Risk Ownership.
+High Rigorous scrutiny of control measures required to make sure risk is ALARP and then make sure it is tolerable, improve control measures where possible; consider stopping work unless continuation is justified as essential to a military context.
+Tolerating this level of risk to conduct activities will require formal consideration and acknowledgement from the appropriate Duty Holder, Commander, Head of Establishment or nominated Responsible Person who is charged with Risk Ownership.
 Medium Review control measures and improve if reasonably practicable to do so, consider alternative ways of working.
-Consider informing command chains of any changes and requesting additional resource/levers/authority to apply additional controls that may reduce the residual risk further.
+Consider informing command chains of any changes and requesting additional resource / levers / authority to apply additional controls that may reduce the residual risk further.
 Low Maintain control measures and review regularly or if there are any changes that may impact either Severity or Likelihood.
 Very Low Maintain control measures and review at least annually to ensure that any changes to the residual risk, or effectiveness of controls are not re-introducing a credible RtL or potential Environmental impact.